jhoodsmith/blog-source/content/posts/creating-hugo-blog-post.md

     ...
     ```

+    To ensure things are working well run the Hugo development server

+    ```bash
+    hugo server -D --navigateToChange
+    ```

+    View the blog at `http://localhost:1313`.

 ### Automatic deployment to GitHub pages {#automatic-deployment-to-github-pages}

 1. Go to GitHub and create a repository for the source code and a repository for
     the deployed site.
 In my case the repositories are `blog-source` and `blog`.

-2. In the 'GitHub Pages' section of the settings page of the `blog` repository,
+2. In the "GitHub Pages" section of the settings page of the `blog` repository,
     set the source to the `main` branch.

 3. Add a basic `.gitignore` file to the blog directory root